girder/girder/CONTRIBUTING.md

 #### Automatic testing of pull requests

-When you submit a PR to the Girder repo, CircleCI will run the full build on two different branches

-  * The commit at the head of the PR branch, the `push` build
+When you submit a PR to the Girder repo, CircleCI will run the build and test suite on the head of the branch.
+If you add new commits onto the branch, those will also automatically be run through the CI process.
+The status of the CI process (passing, failing, or in progress) will be displayed directly in the PR page in GitHub.
-  * The head of the PR branch that is then merged into `master`, the `pr` branch

 The CircleCI build will run according to the [circle.yml file](/circle.yml), which is useful as an example for how to set up your own environment for testing.